Samvit-Kini/Samvit_BSE_Portfolio/index.md

 # Ball Tracking Robot
 The ball-tracking robot is a motor-driven robot that can track a ball.
 It is controlled by the Raspberry Pi, which I can use to send instructions to other components.
-The robot is able to track any red objects using contour detection and masks to isolate the ball.
-In addition to this, I made the robot capable of avoiding any obstacles in its path to the ball.
+The robot can track any red objects using contour detection and masks to isolate the ball.
+Additionally, I made the robot capable of avoiding any obstacles in its path to the ball.

 <!--HTML You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 HTML